airsonic/airsonic-docs/proxy/iis.md

 ```

 As next you need to setup your rewrite rules.
 The easiest way to do so, is to just create the `web.config` by yourself.
 Open the folder of your IIS Site by making a right click on `Default Web Site` and choosing `Explorer`.
 There you have to create a new file called `web.config` with the following content.
+If you already have the `web.config` there, merge the content.

 ```
 <?xml version="1.0" encoding="UTF-8"?>